chinamike65/hugo-tuolesi/content/book5/book5en.md

 For example, when reciting "the path of cessation of suffering without suffering", start thinking about suffering: think about the suffering of beings in the six realms.

-Set, think about troubles, think about how many troubles you have, how many troubles others have, think about the types of troubles, do you have this kind of troubles, do you have that kind of troubles, if there are, you should suppress those that can be suppressed , I will cut off what can be cut off.
-If the troubles cannot be suppressed and cannot be cut off, I will make a vow and ask the Buddhas and Bodhisattvas to bless me to cut off these troubles.
+Set, think about afflictions, think about how many afflictions you have, how many afflictions others have, think about the types of afflictions, do you have this kind of afflictions, do you have that kind of afflictions, if there are, you should suppress those that can be suppressed , I will cut off what can be cut off.
+If the afflictions cannot be suppressed and cannot be cut off, I will make a vow and ask the Buddhas and Bodhisattvas to bless me to cut off these afflictions.

 Continue to think about, to eliminate, to think about the liberation after the elimination of afflictions, the liberation after the elimination of knowledge obstacles, how much merit there is.